 They had four mortal sons named Euryales, Elatreus, Trakhios, and Halimedes, and there was also a mortal tribe of them that lived near the island of Sicily, the most famous of them being Poseidon's son Polyphemos

 .
 The original three can be seen to have been the Monster Progenitors of the larger cyclops population.For tropes relating specifically to Polyphemus, see the Mortals and Demigods section

-- Always Chaotic Evil: The mortal ones that lived off Sicily, like Polyphemos.
+- Always Chaotic Evil: The mortal ones that lived off the coast of Sicily, like Polyphemos.